-Maven - How to skip tests in Java
+Maven: How to skip tests in Java

 What to do if we want quickly skip maven tests to test-drive an 'unofficial' new feature.

-Option 1: Don't build the tests
+Option 1: The "I Can't See You" Method - Don't build the tests

 Setting this parameter Maven won't compile the tests.